rackerlabs/technical-blog/_posts/2018-10-30-sap-security.md

 auditors who need to detailed information about what occurs in an SAP system.
 By activating the audit log, you keep a record of all of the activities that you consider relevant for an audit.
 You can then access this information in the form of an audit analysis report.
-This blog post helps you activate your SAP Security Audit Log.
+This blog helps you activate your SAP Security Audit Log.

 <!-- more -->